Charlotte Gateway Station: History

 In 1991, the City of Charlotte and the North Carolina Department of Transportation (NCDOT) completed a preliminary feasibility study for a new Uptown rail station to replace the existing Amtrak station, built in 1962 by the Southern Railway and located on North Tryon Street near the rail yard for SOU's successor, Norfolk Southern.
 The site chosen along West Trade Street, currently a Greyhound station since 1973, was once the location of three previous stations: the Atlanta & Charlotte Depot (prior to 1886), the Richmond and Danville Depot (1886-1905) and the Southern Depot (1905-1962).

 In 1998, NCDOT began the acquisition of property for the station and supportive land uses (i.e. retail and offices).
 In 2002, NCDOT completed its feasibility study for the Charlotte Multi-Modal Station and Area Track Improvements.
 The study identified two possible options: The Preferred Alternative, which included the station, various track work and a greenway at $206.8 million (2002 dollars), and the Station Build Only Alternative at $109.6 million (2002 dollars).
 By 2004, NCDOT had completed property acquisition of 27 acre.

 Announced publicly in August 2005, the proposed Gateway Station is envisioned to serve as both a multimodal transit center in addition to both office and retail space.
 As originally presented, the station would feature an underground station for CATS buses, a 100000 sqft office building, and soaring lobby for other rail and bus services in the building's atrium.

 In 2009, the American Recovery and Reinvestment Act of 2009 awarded $520 million grant for the Piedmont Improvement Project in North Carolina; which was used to make rail improvements identified in the 2002 feasibility study.
 In that same year, an Environmental impact assessment was completed that resulted in a Finding of No Significant Impact (FONSI) and the City of Charlotte and NCDOT signed a municipal agreement.

 In 2012, NCDOT completed property acquisition again of approximately 18 acre for the Charlotte Gateway Station project.
 On November 1, 2012, NCDOT selected Houston-based developer, the Hines Group, for the project.
 In 2015, NCDOT won a $25 Million TIGER Grant, to help start construction of Gateway Station.

 On August 30, 2021, the streetcar station was opened as part of the second phase of the CityLynx Gold Line.

 The station's inter-city tracks and platform were completed in November 2022.
 The first test run of a Piedmont train using the station occurred on November 29, 2022.

+In March 2025, because phase two of construction has stalled for several years, NCDOT confirmed it is in discussions with its partners, including the City of Charlotte, about establishing an early station, located on land owned by the state across Trade Street along Wilkes Place.
+The proposed temporary station would be 4,828 sqft and cost nearly $13 million; most of funding being requested through the Federal Railroad Administration.